 Can Someone Be Addicted to Gluten?

-Many people who go gluten free will initially notice an improvement in their health.
-But on the flip side, many go on the gluten free diet and start feeling worse.
+Many people who go gluten-free will initially notice an improvement in their health.
+But on the flip side, many go on the gluten-free diet and start feeling gluten withdrawal symptoms.
 Gluten Withdrawal Syndrome is a very real phenomenon.
-In essence, gluten has addictive properties that can create severe side effects for those initially trying to go gluten free.
-Learning to recognize it is important for long term compliance on a gluten free diet.
+In essence, gluten has addictive properties that can create severe side effects for those initially trying to go gluten-free.
+Learning to recognize it is important for long-term compliance with a gluten-free diet.
 In the video below, I break down Gluten Withdrawal Syndrome.
 You can also read the breakdown below the video.